SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/About_DataMiner_Systems/DataMiner_processes.md

 On compatible systems, SLElement is run as a 64-bit process.
 However, it can still be run as a 32-bit process if it is registered as such with a batch file from the Tools directory.

 > [!NOTE]
->
-> - This process is only aware of parameters that are being monitored and parameters that have to be displayed on the user interface.
+> This process is only aware of parameters that are being monitored and parameters that have to be displayed on the user interface.
-> - In DataMiner versions prior to 9.0, this process also calculates parameter trending values.
-From DataMiner version 9.0 onwards, this function is taken over by the SLDataGateway process.

 ### SLLog